phidn/the-magic-habit/memory-bank/activeContext.md

 ## Known Issues

 ### Technical Issues
-1. Occasional race condition in multi-criteria updates
+1. Future-dated multi-criteria entries may require additional handling
-2. Performance concerns with large datasets
+2. Performance concerns with large datasets of criteria
 3. Memory leaks in complex components
 4. Browser compatibility issues with some rating controls